 - Examples include, The Python Cookbook, Invent With Python, Think Python and all available for free download from http://pythonbooks.revolunet.com/ also see https://sopython.com/wiki/What_tutorial_should_I_read%3F

 - Coding Club’s free to download code cards created by Chris Roffey at: http://codingclub.co.uk/codecards/

 Some exam boards allow the use of the Internet during the NEA completion.
 I’m of the opinion that this is actually a massive distraction, since students who are desperately seeking solutions and help online are unlikely to use the Internet skilfully and this can lead to other problems.

-There are some companies who have identified commercial opportunities from selling materials to support the NEAs to schools who are desperate to organise their own resource banks.
-It’s worth stating that you can resource the NEAs completely for free.
+There are some companies who have identified commercial opportunities from selling materials to support the NEAs to schools who are desperate to organise their own resource banks – if you have the budget, why not purchase the best quality ones.
+However, it’s worth stating that you can resource the NEAs completely for free.